 All students must be in enrolled in a recitation section.
-Recitation sections meet twice each week, including the first week of class; attendance is required.
+Recitation sections meet once each week, including the first week of class; attendance is required.

-You will spend your recitation period working with your assigned group to answer questions associated with a case study or worksheet.
-There will typically be required reading and/or videos to watch before each recitation.
+You will typically spend your recitation period working with your assigned group to answer questions associated with a case study or worksheet.
+There will usually be required reading and/or videos to watch before each recitation.
 You are expected to come to recitation prepared (i.e., do the reading and/or watch the required videos) so that you are able to be a productive member of your group.

 Students will be graded on attendance and participation in recitation.
 To obtain full credit, students must attend and remain through the entire recitation period and participate in discussions.
 If students have a valid excuse that prevents them attending their scheduled recitation, they must make arrangements with both recitation instructors (in advance) to attend the other recitation section that week.
-Keep in mind that during the summer there are only two recitation sections - Monday and Tuesday will cover the same material, and Wednesday and Thursday will cover the same material.
-Students may only get credit for one M/T recitation and one W/R recitation.
+Recitation days and times, along with contact information, are found on the first page of this syllabus